ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 ~~~
 {: .output}

 The first version of the command is orthogonal to what we know from the Unix shell but we might want to use the shorter version.
 For reference, "ps" stands for “Process Status”.
 We should also notice that this command didn't return any containers because our containers all exited and thus stopped running after they completed their work.

 ### What containers have run recently?
-There is also a way to list running containers, and those that have completed recently, which is to add the `--all`/`-a` flag to the `docker container ls`/`docker ps` command as shown below.
+There is also a way to list running containers, and those that have completed recently, which is to add the `--all`/`-a` flag to the `docker ps` command as shown below.
 ~~~
-$ docker container ls --all
+$ docker ps --all
 ~~~
 {: .language-bash}
 ~~~